Love Does Not Keep Record of Wrongs

 "சவுல் எருசலேமுக்கு வந்து, சீஷருடனே சேர்ந்துகொள்ளப்பார்த்தான்; அவர்கள் அவனைச் சீஷனென்று நம்பாமல் எல்லாரும் அவனுக்குப் பயந்திருந்தார்கள்." — அப்போஸ்தலர் 9:26 (TAOVBSI)

 They were still seeing Saul the persecutor, not Paul the apostle.
 Keeping a record locks people into who they were, not who God is making them.
+This mental record-keeping prevented them from seeing the transformed man standing before them.

 What Love Does Instead: Love Believes (அன்பு என்ன செய்கிறது: அன்பு விசுவாசிக்கிறது)